VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_image_data_analysis/total_count/README.md

-# 3D Ovary Imaging Analysis – total count Pipeline
+# 3D Ovarian Image Analysis – total count Pipeline

 ## Overview and purpose
-This R script automatically processes 3D imaging data of WT and miR-187 mutant (MUT) medaka ovaries at two developmental stages (104 dpf and 211 dpf).
+This R script automatically processes 3D image data of WT and miR-187 mutant (MUT) medaka ovaries at two developmental stages (104 dpf and 211 dpf).

 It performs the following steps:
 - Reads Excel files from subfolders corresponding to each age (`104dpf` and `211dpf`).